smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 Building the model will render artifacts under the ``build/smithy`` directory.
 Under it, The ``source`` directory corresponds to the build artifacts of the ``source`` projection.
 With the current configuration, Smithy will produce the model in its :ref:`JSON AST representation <json-ast>`, and a ``sources`` directory which contains the model files used in the build.
-Additional artifacts can be produced by configuring plugins, and :doc:`code-generators <../guides/using-code-generation/index>` are prime examples of this.
+Additional artifacts are produced by configuring plugins, and :doc:`code-generators <../guides/using-code-generation/index>` are prime examples of this.

 Generating the Server SDK